 The wildland fire season in Washington usually begins in early July and typically culminates in late September.
 However, wildland fires have occurred in every month of the year.
 Drought, snow pack, and local weather conditions can expand the length of the fire season.
 The early and late shoulders of the fire season usually are associated with human-caused fires.
 Lightning generally is the cause of most fires in the peak fire period of July, August and early September.

 Don't know anything about a topic?
 Start here and find some general articles to get you started.
 This is suitable for upper elementary and older, as it does not include pictures.

 Science Reference Center

 Topics covered include biology, chemistry, earth & space science, environmental science, health & medicine, history of science, life science, physics, science & society, science as inquiry, scientists, technology and wildlife.
-Content is correlated to state and national curriculum standards.
+Content is correlated to curriculum standards.